Skip to main content

 Action Steps:

-Whatever the sector, you can connect with others who are making the same mistakes.
-It’s harder to bemoan what an idiot you are for one mistake when you realize everyone in your sector has made the same mistake at least once.
+Whatever your field, you can connect with people who are making the very same mistakes you are.
+It’s a lot harder to call yourself an idiot over one slip-up once you realize everyone in your line of work has done the exact same thing at least once.

-Always feel like a failure or an imposter, be grateful for your successes.
+If you always feel like a failure or an imposter, lean on gratitude for your successes.
 Depending on the situation, you can do this in your head or write it down in a notebook.

-As you recall the positives in your career and life, it’s vital to include gratitude.
-You’re not making a list to convince yourself how great you are.
-Instead, you’re embracing gratitude for the good in your life.
-Studies show this has a powerful impact on your brain and how you interact with the world around you.
+As you call to mind the good things in your career and your life, let gratitude come along for the ride.
+This isn’t about convincing yourself how great you are.
+It’s about feeling thankful for the good that’s already there.
+Studies show this has a powerful impact on your brain and on how you move through the world.

 Scenario #3 Jason & Lynn Go On a Date